Cart

 Eating gluten-free with Hashimoto's: what the evidence really shows

 Hardly any topic is as oversimplified on social media as the connection between gluten and Hashimoto's.
-The background is a real observation: celiac disease and Hashimoto's often occur together at an above-average rate.
-From this, the conclusion is often drawn that every woman with Hashimoto's should avoid gluten.
+The background is a real observation: Celiac disease and Hashimoto's occur together disproportionately often.
+From this, it is often concluded that every woman with Hashimoto's should avoid gluten.
 This goes beyond the available data.

-A small pilot study by Krysiak et al. (2018) with 34 women found a reduction in thyroid antibodies on a gluten-free diet.
-However, a meta-analysis from 2025 summarized the randomized studies and came to a sobering conclusion: Only three studies with a total of around 110 participants could be evaluated, the evidence was very uncertain, and the effects inconsistent.
-For women without confirmed celiac disease or gluten intolerance, there is currently no reliable evidence that a general avoidance of gluten improves the condition.
+A small pilot study by Krysiak et al. (2018) with 34 women found a decrease in thyroid antibodies under a gluten-free diet.
+However, a meta-analysis from 2025 summarized randomized studies and came to a sobering conclusion: Only three studies with a total of around 110 participants could be evaluated, the evidence was very uncertain, and the effects were inconsistent.
+For women without confirmed celiac disease or gluten intolerance, there is currently no reliable evidence that a general gluten-free diet improves the disease.

-More sensible than blanket bans is an overall anti-inflammatory, Mediterranean-style eating pattern with plenty of vegetables, fruits, legumes, fish, and olive oil.
-Anyone who suspects gluten intolerance should have it medically checked before eliminating gluten, as premature avoidance complicates celiac disease diagnosis.
+More sensible than blanket prohibitions is an overall anti-inflammatory, Mediterranean-style eating pattern with plenty of vegetables, fruits, legumes, fish, and olive oil.
+Anyone who suspects gluten intolerance should have it medically clarified before eliminating gluten, as premature avoidance complicates the diagnosis of celiac disease.

-• Have your status tested before supplementing:Ferritin, vitamin D, and selenium status give you and your doctor a basis, instead of taking capsules based on suspicion.
+• Get your status tested before supplementing:Ferritin, vitamin D, and selenium status provide you and your doctor with a basis instead of taking capsules based on suspicion.

-• Eat Mediterranean and nutrient-dense:Vegetables, legumes, fish, olive oil, and nuts support general nutrient supply.
-Just one to two Brazil nuts cover a large part of the selenium requirement.
+• Eat a Mediterranean, nutrient-dense diet:Vegetables, legumes, fish, olive oil, and nuts support general nutrition.
+Just one or two Brazil nuts cover a large part of your selenium needs.

-• Be careful with iodine supplements and algae:High-dose iodine and kelp products can intensify inflammation.
+• Be careful with iodine supplements and algae:High-dose iodine and kelp products can increase inflammation.
 Normal amounts of iodized salt, however, are fine.

-• Maintain distance between L-thyroxine and minerals:Coffee, calcium, and iron supplements can interfere with the absorption of your thyroid medication.
-Take it on an empty stomach and leave several hours in between.
+• Maintain a gap between L-thyroxine and minerals:Coffee, calcium, and iron supplements can interfere with the absorption of your thyroid medication.
+Take it on an empty stomach and leave several hours between doses.

-• Focus on basic supply instead of high doses:A well-thought-out foundation of well-dosed micronutrients is more sustainable than individual mega-doses.
+• Focus on basic supply rather than high doses:A well-thought-out foundation of well-dosed micronutrients is more sustainable than individual mega-doses.

 Hashimoto raises many questions for you?
 You don't have to answer them alone.